 Paramedic

 You will often be the first healthcare professional to arrive on scene at emergency and non-emergency medical incidents and as a paramedic it will be your responsibility to treat and transport patients.
-When accompanied by a less clinically qualified colleague, such as an emergency care assistant (ECA), you will be expected to assume clinical primacy, provide clinical support and take the lead.
-Typically you will work alongside an ECA as a two-person ambulance crew.
+When accompanied by a less clinically qualified colleague, such as an ambulance support worker (ASW), you will be expected to assume clinical primacy, provide clinical support and take the lead.
+Typically you will work alongside an ASW as a two-person ambulance crew.
 However, you may be required to work alone in one of our rapid response vehicles (RRVs).
 You will be responsible for maintaining your vehicle and equipment to the highest standard and projecting a professional image at all times.

 You will provide assessment of patients and plan and implement their care and treatment.
 This will include handling and administering drugs and performing invasive or surgical procedures where you are appropriately trained to do so.
 You will make potentially life-saving decisions about patient care such as, which destination or alternative service is most appropriate or what pre-hospital treatment is required.